LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 Daily Scrum
 -----------

-Every day the Team gathers for fifteen minutes and every member gives answers to the following questions:
+Every day the Team gathers for a fifteen minutes standup meeting and every member gives answers to the following questions:

 - What have I donne since the last meeting.